torvalds/linux/Documentation/tools/rtla/rtla-timerlat-top.rst

 The **rtla timerlat top** displays a summary of the periodic output from the *timerlat* tracer.
-It also provides information for each operating system noise via the **osnoise:** tracepoints that can be seem with the option **-T**.
+It also provides information for each operating system analise via the **osanalise:** tracepoints that can be seem with the option **-T**.

 OPTIONS